-The executive compensation program is overseen by the Corporate Governance, Sustainability, Compensation and Nomination Committee ("the Committee") of the Board and applies to the Company's executive officers, including the Chief Executive Officer (CEO), the Chief Financial Officer (CFO), and the other three most highly compensated executive officers of the Company, collectively the "Named Executive Officers".
+The executive compensation program is overseen by the Compensation and Nomination Committee ("the Committee") of the Board and applies to the Company's executive officers, including the Chief Executive Officer (CEO), the Chief Financial Officer (CFO), and the other three most highly compensated executive officers of the Company, collectively the "Named Executive Officers".
 The majority of the Committee members are not independent as defined by the Canadian Securities Administrators, but none are employees of the Company.
-The Committee, which meets at least annually, consists of four members of the Board who are appointed to serve on the Committee following each annual meeting of shareholders and assists the Board in discharging its oversight responsibilities in respect of director and executive compensation.
-The Committee members are: Dayna Spiring - Committee Chair, independent; Antti I. Aarnio-Wihuri, not independent; Martti H. Aarnio-Wihuri, not independent; and Juha M. Hellgren, not independent.
+The Committee, which meets at least annually, consists of three members of the Board who are appointed to serve on the Committee following each annual meeting of shareholders and assists the Board in discharging its oversight responsibilities in respect of director and executive compensation.
+The Committee members are: Bruce J. Berry - Committee Chair, not independent; Antti I. Aarnio-Wihuri, not independent; and Martti H. Aarnio-Wihuri, not independent.
 Each member, with the exception of Martti H. Aarnio-Wihuri, has served in a CEO role and, as such, has had experience in setting compensation levels and policies.
-The Chair of the Committee has extensive training on corporate governance matters both through her profession as a lawyer and ICD.D designation.
 Ultimately, the Board makes the final decisions regarding executive and director compensation based on the recommendations brought forward from the Committee.